thwfhk/lambdaSC/README.md

 lambdaSC-exe inputFileName` and replacing `inputFileName` with each file name in the `test` directory.
 This will show the results of all the examples relevant to scoped effects appearing in the paper.

+## Correspondence between Examples in the Paper and Tests

+- `test/exceptions.sc` contains the examples in Section 9.1 including catch as a handler and catch as a scoped effect
+- `test/localread.sc` contains the examples in Section 9.2 including local as a handler and local as a scoped effect
+- `test/cut.sc` contains the examples in Section 9.3
+- `test/depth.sc` contains the examples in Section 9.4
+- `test/parser.sc` contains the examples in Section 9.5